Rehoboth Beach Delaware: DC Tourist Town Turns Culinary Destination

 ROAM: The Boardwalk

-Thrasher’s Fries, Kohr’s Frozen Custard, smells of suntan oil, beach umbrellas, sticky fingers (in the best ice-cream-and-candy sense); the Rehoboth Beach Boardwalk is Atlantic City’s demure and wholesome cousin.
+Thrasher’s Fries, Kohr’s Frozen Custard, smells of suntan oil, beach umbrellas, sticky fingers (in the best ice-cream-and-candy sense); the mile long Rehoboth Beach Boardwalk is Atlantic City’s demure and wholesome cousin.

 How much does an old fashioned bathing suit weigh?
 Find out at Rehoboth Beach Museum